verr4115/MillsFit/README.md

 # README

 Trying to get this to work.
+Rails installed

 This README would normally document whatever steps are necessary to get the application up and running.